Qvelee/philosophers/README.md

   1) `cd` to philo_* directory;
   2) `make` creates executable named "philo_*number*".

- To remove all files created by program enter `make fclean`, or `make clean` to remove all except executable.
+ To remove all files created by program run `make fclean`, or `make clean` to remove all except executable.

 ### Usage